-Did you know that five of the largest tech companies make up about 36.8% of the entire NASDAQ composite index?
+The largest tech companies in the U.S make up a huge portion of the entire NASDAQ composite index.

 The TSX doesn’t lean as heavily on tech, and the whole tech sector makes up a bit more than one-tenth of the Canadian market.
 And that’s mostly thanks to Shopify emerging as a heavyweight.